 Aptima® Mycoplasma genitalium Test

-Mycoplasma genitalium (M. gen) is an emerging health concern
+Mycoplasma genitalium (M. gen) is a highly prevalent STI

-Testing for M. gen is recommended for all patients with recurrent urethritis, cervicitis and PID.1 Both women and men with M. gen infections are often asymptomatic and when left untreated, this infection can result in serious health consequences.1,2
+Testing for M. gen is recommended by the Centers for Disease Control and Prevention (CDC) for patients with recurrent nongonoccal urethritis (NGU), recurrent cervicitis, and Pelvic Inflammatory Disease (PID).1 Both women and men with M. gen infections can be asymptomatic and when left untreated, this infection can result in serious health consequences.1

 Hologic_Icon_1